mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/SwiftUI User Guide.md

 Map(initialViewport: .camera(center: london, zoom: 12, bearing: 0, pitch: 0)
 ```

-The `initialViewport` in the example above means that map will be set only on initialization.
-If user drags the map, it won't be possible to set the viewport again.

-The example below uses `@State` variable via two-way data binding.
+The `initialViewport` in the example above means that viewport will be set only on map initialization.
+If the user drags the map, it won't be possible to set the viewport again.
+In contrast, the example below uses `@State` variable via two-way data binding.
+With this approach, the viewport can be set and re-set whenever necessary.
+The approach you should use depends on your particular use case.

 ```swift
 struct ContentView: View {